xleonzhao/ccnp-encor/23-SD-Access-WAN.md

 ##### Fabric Wireless Controller (WLC)

 * connects APs and wireless endpoints to the SD-Access fabric
-* performs PxTR registrations to the fabric control plane (on behalf of the fabric edges)
+* performs PxTR registrations to the fabric control plane on behalf of the fabric edges
-  * a fabric edge for wireless clients
+  * as if a fabric edge for wireless clients
-  * EID -> AP -> Fabric edge node
+  * EID -> fabric AP -> fabric edge node
 * traditionally, data plane (wireless client data) traffic needs to be tunneled to the WLC through the Control and Provisioning of Wireless Access Points (CAPWAP) tunnel
 * SD-Access data plane is distributed using VXLAN directly from the fabric-enabled APs
+  * no U-turn via WLC anymore

 ![](img/2024-11-21-11-54-27.png)